-Predictions are a dime a dozen – and if you’re lucky, no one goes back at the end of the year to see how accurate your soothsaying actually was.
-Nevertheless, I like predictions just as much as the next person; if nothing else, making them forces you to take a broader look at the preceding year’s events.
+Job board industry predictions are a dime a dozen – and if you’re lucky, no one goes back at the end of the year to see how accurate your soothsaying actually was.
+Nevertheless, I like job board industry predictions just as much as the next person; if nothing else, making them forces you to take a broader look at the preceding year’s events.
 So let me slide my virtual crystal ball in front of me and tell you what I see:

 - More and better job board software: As I’ve said before, competition has been good for the job board software world.
 More vendors means better prices, more robust software, and – ultimately – better job sites.